Idie's Farm

 Ingredients for the Soft Sourdough Sandwich Bread Recipe

-• 500g (4 cups) bread flour (all-purpose flour or whole wheat flour works too--SEE TIPS)
+• 500g (4 cups) bread flour (all-purpose flour, whole wheat flour, or fresh milled wheat works too--SEE TIPS)

 • 100g (½ cup) active sourdough starter